-Calculating Annual Percentage Rate
+Calculating Annual Percentage Rate On Home Mortgage Transactions

 Calculating Annual Percentage Rate With The New Loan Estimate

-The new LE or Loan Estimate , has replaced the old Good Faith Estimate.
-There is now a 5 year interest percentage calculation, which breakdowns how much of a customer’s payment goes towards interest the first five years.
+The new LE or Loan Estimate has replaced the old Good Faith Estimate.
+There is now a 5-year interest percentage calculation, which breakdowns how much of a customer’s payment goes towards interest in the first five years.
 On Long term fixed rates, the percentage is typically between 60-75%.
-APR changes which require a re-disclosure, do take effective APR changes negatively to the borrower if the change is 1/8 of a point or more.
+APR changes that require a re-disclosure, do take effective APR changes negatively to the borrower if the change is 1/8 of a point or more.
 Mortgage loan officers need to be cognizant of the potential triggers that could delay or prevent a closing from happening.
 Use your mortgage insurance tables, often referred to as MI tables, correctly, and over-disclose when possible.
-If and when you roll in costs, your annual percentage rate, APR, will be higher.
+If and when you roll in costs, the annual percentage rate, APR, will be higher.
 So long as the mortgage loan client knows they are financing more than originally anticipated, problems will be avoided.
-It is common for an FHA loan to close November, so they can skip up to two payments and run up Christmas Bills.
+It is common for an FHA loan to close in November, so they can skip up to two payments and run up Christmas Bills.
 It is all about creative mortgage loan structuring, and timing, depending on what state you live in and how taxes are paid, can help or hinder the mortgage loan process.
-Here is the actual definition per Wikipedia for your reference.

-- The nominal APR is the simple-interest rate (for a year).
+- The nominal APR is the simple interest rate (for a year).

-- The effective APR is the fee+compound interest rate (calculated across a year).[
+- The effective APR is the fee+compound interest rate (calculated across a year).

-Calculating Annual Percentage Rate:
+- Calculating the Annual Percentage Rate.

 About The Author: Ron Granado

 Ron Granado is a veteran real estate expert who has a wealth of knowledge in all aspects of commercial and residential real estate.
-Ron Granado is a guest speaker and guest financial writer and often blogs for us to inform our viewers on the latest mortgage news and topics in the real estate industry.
+Ron Granado is a guest speaker and guest financial writer and often blogs for Gustan Cho Associates Mortgage to inform our viewers on the latest mortgage news and topics in the real estate industry.
 Many real estate agents, mortgage loan originators, real estate attorneys, and consumers seek the advice and opinions of Mr. Ron Granado, a title executive at Plymouth Title Guaranty Corporation based in Oak Brook, Illinois.